OpenSIPS/SIPssert/docs/config/run.md

     * `level`: debugging level of the controller (Default: `INFO`)
     * `timestamp`: adds timestamp to genereated logs (Default: `true`)
-* `tests`: a list of tests sets to run - these represent the default set of tests to be run, unless specified as arguments otherwise (Default: empty)
+* `tests`: a list of tests sets to run - these represent the default set of tests to be run, unless specified as arguments otherwise (Default: current working directory)
 * `test`: a list of test filters to be used unless specified as arguments through the (`-t|--test` argument) (Default: empty)
 * `exclude`: a list of exclude filters to be used unless specified as